NiveusLuna/Nivs-A2-Addon/README.md

 is written for the 4.0 launcher.
 As the 4.0 launcher fixes several bugs in the STA2 Classic addon to begin with, I recommend using it.

+This mod is dependent on STA2 Classic and my STA2 Classic Bugfix mod.
+If you are missing either, this mod will not work.
+As it depends on the Bugfix, all changes in the bugfix mod are inherited by this one.

 This mod contains both original work and mods made by others.
 I have not sought permission for the mods made by others.
 This is because most were made over ten years ago and contacting these people would be a royal pain in the ass.
 IF YOU